 Guacamole Video

-• Onion – Authentic guacamole is made with white onion because of its crisp, fresh, and clean flavor profile, but you can substitute whichever onion (yellow, or purple) that you have on hand.
+• Onion – Authentic guac is made with white onion for its crisp, fresh, and clean flavor profile, but you can substitute yellow or purple onion.

-• Tomato – not everyone adds tomatoes, but I love the color and juicy sweetness it adds to guacamole.
+• Tomato – optional, but I love the color and juicy sweetness it adds to guacamole.
 Tomatoes should be firm and not overripe.
-To prevent a watery guac, you can seed your tomatoes if desired, and if your tomato is very juicy when diced, strain off the juices before adding them.
+To prevent a watery guac, you can seed your tomatoes or strain after dicing.

-• Cilantro – I don’t think you can have a proper batch of guacamole without the freshness of cilantro.
-That said, I also recognize some people don’t like cilantro.
-In that case, you might try parsley, basil, dill, chives or green onions.
+• Cilantro – I don’t think you can have a proper batch of guacamole without the freshness of cilantro, but if you must, you can sub with parsley, basil, dill, chives, or green onions.

-• Salt and Pepper – Salt enhances the flavor of avocado and tomato and balances the acidity of lime juice, while freshly ground black pepper adds a subtle heat.
-You can add both to taste.
+• Salt and Pepper – Salt enhances the flavor of avocado and tomato while pepper adds a subtle heat.
+Add both to taste.

 Guacamole ingredients with avocados, tomato, onion, cilantro, lime, salt and pepper